 State Inspection: Operators who produce and sell their products only in Minnesota can be inspected by the State Equal-To inspection program.
 These businesses may harvest their own poultry or purchase products from either USDA or State inspected sources for further processing in their facility.

-You can find a list of State inspected meat and poultry plants at the following website:
+You can find a list of State and USDA inspected meat and poultry plants online: